The Outsider (2018 film): Plot

-In 1954, nine years after the Pacific War, Nick Lowell is the only non-Japanese inmate in an Osaka prison.
+In 1954, nine years after the Pacific War, ex-United States Marine Corps Captain Nick Lowell is the only non-Japanese inmate in an Osaka prison.
 Most of his fellow inmates are yakuza criminals, recognizable by their irezumi tattoos.
-Nick saves a yakuza named Kiyoshi from being hanged to death; the Shiromatsu, a yakuza clan to which Kiyoshi belongs, repays his debt by arranging Nick's release.
-He is also offered a job: Anthony Panetti, an American businessman with a deep hatred for the Japanese, has refused to negotiate a deal with the Shiromatsu but has agreed to a deal with a different clan, the Seizu, because they sent an American negotiator.
-Nick goes to speak with him, but ends up violently beating Panetti on the head with a typewriter just a minute into the conversation instead, assuring Kiyoshi that he'll reconsider.
+Nick saves a yakuza named Kiyoshi from being hanged to death.
+Shiromatsu, a yakuza clan to which Kiyoshi belongs, repays their debt for Nick saving Kiyoshi by arranging for Nick's early release.
+Once Nick was out of the prison gates, he was brought to the Shiromatsu's headquarters and was offered a job, a negotiation deal with Anthony Panetti, an American businessman with a deep hatred for the Japanese.
+However, Panetti has refused to negotiate a deal with the Shiromatsu but has agreed to a deal with a different clan, the Seizu, because they sent an American negotiator.
+Nick, angry at the results ends up violently beating Panetti on the head with a typewriter just a minute into the conversation instead, forcing Panetti to reconsider the deal.

-When a group of Seizu clan members arrive from Kobe to intimidate the Shiromatsu at their nightclub, Nick attacks one of them, nearly causing a shootout.
+When a group of Seizu clan members arrive from Kobe to intimidate the Shiromatsu at their nightclub, Nick attacks one of them with a bottle after being belittled by one of the Seizu men which nearly causes a shootout.
+With the stack against them, the Seizu retreated.
 Kiyoshi takes a liking to Nick, giving him an expensive apartment to live in and a suit to wear.
-He further entrusts Nick with driving his drunk sister Miyu home after he catches her partying at the Shiromatsu club.
+He further entrusts Nick with driving his drunk younger sister Miyu home after he catches her partying at the Shiromatsu club.
 Nick spends the night with her and slowly gets more involved with the Shiromatsu clan, becoming one of their enforcers alongside Kiyoshi.
 He continues his relationship with Miyu and gets an irezumi tattoo on his back to match hers.